There’s nothing quite as exciting as preparing your garden for the oncoming arrival of a Greenhouse.

 By sowing seedlings earlier in the season, it is possible to ensure fuller, more developed crops during the natural growing seasons.

-As mentioned above, Hartley Botanic offers a large range of greenhouses for a variety of people and gardens.
+As mentioned above, Hartley Botanic offers a large range of Greenhouses for a variety of people and gardens.
 Let us guide you through on how to choose your Greenhouse for your personal needs.

 Hartley Botanic also provides roller blinds, and if needed, grow lights for those particularly darker months.

 Like steel, aluminium provides a strong and powerful frame that is resistant to rust.
-It is the most common material used for greenhouse frames and is celebrated for its longevity.
-Hartley Botanic manufacture aluminium greenhouses for this very reason.
+It is the most common material used for Greenhouse frames and is celebrated for its longevity.
+Hartley Botanic manufactures aluminium Greenhouses for this very reason.

 Plastic resin frames are often regarded as an attractive frame option, but tend to lack the strength of aluminium and other metal frames, so are generally used for some of the smaller Greenhouses.
 They are often designed to be supported by polycarbonate panels instead of glass.

 When considering buying your Greenhouse, it is also important to understand that you might also need to purchase some of the accessories used within Greenhouses all over the country: